Skip to main content

 • story

 The game's story mode is praised for its humor, memorable characters, and engaging narrative, offering a unique blend of visual novel elements and racing gameplay.
-While the storyline is described as nonsensical and silly, it provides a fun experience with distinct character arcs, though some players find the abundance of unskippable cutscenes and slow pacing frustrating.
-Overall, the story is considered a highlight, adding depth and replay value to the game despite some technical issues and repetitive elements.
+While the storyline is described as nonsensical and silly, it provides a fun experience with distinct character arcs and cultural references, though some players express frustration over unskippable cutscenes and the need for save points.
+Overall, the story mode is considered a worthwhile addition, enhancing the game's replay value despite some technical issues.

 • “Really cute story and memorable characters.”